Mycotoxins EU regulations: are the limits too strict, too weak, or just fine?

-To see the video you have to be logged in to www.affidiajournal.com
+To watch the video you have to be logged in to www.affidiajournal.com

 If you haven’t registered yet, you can sign up to our website right now, it’s completely free of charge.

-Please, note that the email used to sign up has to be the same you used to register to the event.
+Please, note that the email used to sign up has to be the same you used to register for the event.